Morocco: Legislative branch

 Since the 1996 constitutional reform, the bicameral legislature consists of two chambers.
-The Assembly of Representatives of Morocco (Majlis an-Nuwwâb/Assemblée des Répresentants) has 395 members elected for a five-year term, 305 elected in multi-seat constituencies and 90 in national lists consisting of women and youth.
+The House of Representatives (Majlis an-Nuwwâb/Assemblée des Répresentants) has 395 members elected for a five-year term, 305 elected in multi-seat constituencies and 90 in national lists consisting of women and youth.

-The Assembly of Councillors (Majlis al-Mustasharin) has 120 members, elected for a six-year term.
-Seventy-tao members are elected at the regional level, 20 members are elected from trade unions, eight seats from professional organisations, and 20 from wage-earners.
+The House of Councillors (Majlis al-Mustasharin) has 120 members, elected for a six-year term.
+Seventy-two members are elected at the regional level, 20 members are elected from trade unions, eight seats from professional organisations, and 20 from wage-earners.

-The Parliament's powers, though still relatively limited, were expanded under the 1992 and 1996 and even further in the 2011 constitutional revisions and include budgetary matters, approving bills, questioning ministers, and establishing ad hoc commissions of inquiry to investigate the government's actions.
-The lower chamber of Parliament may dissolve the government through a vote of no confidence.
+Although relatively limited, the Parliament's powers were expanded under a series of constitutional revisions (1992, 1996, and 2011), to include budgetary matters, approvals of bills, questioning ministers, and establishing ad hoc commissions of inquiry to investigate the state's actions.
+The Lower Chamber of Parliament may dissolve the government through a vote of no confidence.
+The Makhzen system limits the powers of the parliament.

-The latest parliamentary elections were held on 8 September 2021.
-Voter turnout in these elections was estimated to be 50.35% of registered voters.
+During the 2021 Moroccan general elections voter turnout was estimated at 50.35% among registered voters.
+The 2026 Moroccan general election is on 23 September 2026.